 In 2009, India was introduced to Aadhaar, the biometrics and information-containing database.
-After two years, from 2011, socioeconomic and caste census was sought to be updated.
-For the last 5 years, there has been a tremendous effort in creating a database called the National Social Registry(NSR).
+After two years, from 2011, the socioeconomic and caste census was sought to be updated.
+For the last 5 years, there has been a tremendous effort to create a database called the National Social Registry(NSR).

 Srinivas Kodali is a data and internet governance researcher.
 He obtained this information through a Right To Information Act (RTI).
 According to him, this is a researchable database that is meant to perpetually track the lives of 1.2 billion people of India.
 What calls for alertness is that this registry will enable surveillance without legal frameworks to prevent its misuse.

 This news is very important for every citizen of India because this NSR will establish serious tracking of their personal life.
 Imagine you are getting married or buying a plot of land or moving away from a city or joining a new job, you will always be under the government’s watch.
 This information will be updated in real-time, mind you.

 Now, by the nation’s supreme court, it has been clarified in 2018 that Aadhaar ID doesn’t violate citizens’ privacy.
 But what when the database of Aadhaar is misused to create this database of NSR to peek into people’s personal life?
 And meanwhile, the same court also said that the use of Aadhar should not be mandated by private entities.
 Its usage must be limited to welfare schemes only.
 But guess what?
 The new committee formed to create NSR is all set to propose an amendment of this Aadhaar act.
 This will destabilize all the security of the personal information that supreme wanted to be preserved.